FRACerqueira/RingBufferPlus/docs/aliasname.md

 [**Apis**](index.md#apis)

 ## Documentation
-Set alias to instance of Ringbuffer.
-When not set, Alias is is the same "RingBuffer.[name of type <T>]"
+Set the alias for the Ringbuffer instance.
+When not defined, the alias is set to "Ring Buffer.[type name <T>]".

 ### Methods